apache/sqoop/docs/src/site/sphinx/dev/RESTAPI.rst

    }

-/v1/job/[jid] - [PUT] - Update Job
+/v1/job/[jname] - [PUT] - Update Job
 ---------------------------------------------------------

-Update an existing job object with id [jid].
+Update an existing job object with name [jname].
 To make the procedure of filling inputs easier, the general practice is get the existing job object first and then change some of the inputs.

 * Method: ``PUT``